OpenGammaProject/Open-Gamma-Detector/README.md

 * Geiger Mode: Capable of at least around 180,000 cps without energy measurement.
 * Additional broken-out power pins and I2C header for displays, etc.
 * True Random Number Generator

+## How To Get One

+* For quick access and purchase of all the parts (PCB and BOM) you can use [Kitspace](https://kitspace.org/boards/github.com/open-gamma-project/open-gamma-detector/).
+In addition, you'll also need to buy a SiPM (e.g. the MICROFC-60035-SMT-TR1) at a distributor of your choice.

+* The fully assembled main detector board can also be purchased on the [Makerfabs webshop](https://www.makerfabs.com/open-gamma-detector.html), thanks to my cooperation partner.
+For this kit you'll then only need to get a separate SiPM and scintillator, everything else is included and assembled :)

 ## Working Principle